 A career in drug and alcohol support work will involve difficult and upsetting scenarios, powerful emotions and incredibly rewarding moments.
 It’s a field that is not for everyone, but is of vital importance to the people in the grips of addiction.

-By studying an alcohol and other drugs course online, you can take the first steps towards being a support worker, caseworker, alcohol and drug support worker and more.
+By studying an CHC43215 Certificate IV in Alcohol and Other Drugs course online, you can take the first steps towards being a support worker, caseworker, alcohol and drug support worker and more.
 But is it right for you?
 These are the core skills you’ll need to possess or build to succeed in your role.

 Using empathy to understand clients